pgvalle/Stonker/README.md

 - **SQLite3** - I needed a lightweight database, and SQLite fit well for this project.
 - **JavaScript** - Although I'm not a big fan of this language, it's widely used.
 And I wanted to improve my portfolio.
-- **[yagop/node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)** - I initially considered WhatsApp but found both its official and unofficial APIs restrictive (Needed to create a meta developer account or to have a spare number).
+- **[yagop/node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)** - I initially considered WhatsApp but found both its official and unofficial APIs restrictive (Needed to create a meta developer account or to have a spare phone number).
 In the end, Telegram turned out to be much better.
 - **[gregtuc/StockSocket](https://github.com/gregtuc/StockSocket)** - Provides real-time stock data updates via websockets.
 Unfortunately it's archived, but it works.

 ## Future Improvements